-Naloxone, the most commonly used opioid antagonist, is a remarkably effective, inexpensive and safe opioid antagonist agent used for decades in the treatment of opioid overdose.
-It acts quickly, is non-addictive, may be dispensed by injection (preferably intramuscular) or nasal application, and has mild side effects when used at the proper low dosage.
+Naloxone is a remarkably effective, inexpensive and safe medication.
+It acts quickly, has no addictive potential, may be dispensed by injection (preferably intramuscular) or nasal application, and has mild side effects (other than precipitating opioid withdrawal) when used at the proper low dosage.

-- ASAM supports the increased use of naloxone in cases of unintentional opioid overdose, in light of the fact that naloxone has been proven to be an effective, fast-acting, inexpensive and non-addictive opioid antagonist with minimal side effects, when used at the proper dosage, for preventing the often fatal respiratory arrest which characterizes the advanced stages of prescription or illegal "opioid" overdose.
-Naloxone can be administered quickly and effectively by trained professional and by lay individuals who observe the initial signs of an opioid overdose reaction and are trained in the proper administration of naloxone.
+- ASAM supports the increased use of naloxone in cases of opioid overdose to prevent or reverse respiratory arrest.
+Naloxone can be administered quickly and effectively by trained professionals and by lay individuals who observe the initial signs of an opioid overdose and are trained in the proper administration of naloxone.

-- ASAM supports broadened accessibility to naloxone for individuals commonly in a position to initiate early response to evidence of drug overdose.
+- ASAM supports broadened accessibility to naloxone for individuals commonly in a position to initiate early response to evidence of opioid overdose.
 These individuals would include:

 - Early responders to calls for emergency medical assistance (EMTs and paramedics)